FromDoppler/aws-node-http-api-project/README.md

 - `doppler-fun-qa-us-east-2`
 - `doppler-fun-production-us-east-2`

-Each of them has been created manually using the [S3 Buckets page](https://s3.console.aws.amazon.com/s3/buckets?region=sa-east-1).
+Each of them has been created manually using the [S3 Buckets page](https://s3.console.aws.amazon.com/s3/buckets?region=sa-east-2).

 ![s3-buckets](./docs/s3-buckets.png)

 ### Custom domain

-For the moment, we decided to share a custom domain for all of our Lambdas API Gateways and map them in the following way:
+We are using a custom domain for each environment:

-- `{custom-domain}/int/lambdas-poc` ➡ `lambdas-poc-development` API
+- `{custom-domain}.fromdoppler.com/lambdas-poc/` ➡ `lambdas-poc-production` API
-- `{custom-domain}/qa/lambdas-poc` ➡ `lambdas-poc-qa` API
+- `{custom-domain}qa.fromdoppler.net/lambdas-poc/` ➡ `lambdas-poc-qa` API
-- `{custom-domain}/lambdas-poc` ➡ `lambdas-poproduction` API
+- `{custom-domain}int.fromdoppler.net/lambdas-poc/` ➡ `lambdas-poc-int` API

 Our custom domain is managed by Cloudflare.